-We look forward to welcoming you to the UCISA16 Conference.
-We are grateful for the support you and your fellow exhibitors and sponsors give UCISA and hope you have a productive few days in Manchester.
-This briefing highlights the current issues for IT departments and is intended to help you get the most out of the event.
+Thank you for taking part in the Exhibition at the UCISA CISG15 Conference.
+The support you and your fellow exhibitors give UCISA is greatly appreciated and we hope that you have a productive couple of days in St Andrews.
+The following briefing focuses on the current issues in the sector, the real challenges that the Conference delegates are facing, and is intended to help you get the most out of the event.

 I hope that you find this briefing a useful aid to your conversations with the delegates.
-Background on political factors influencing the sector is available on the UCISA website.
-The UCISA website gives news about our activities; many of the resources published and listed above are available for use by all UCISA members.
-The UCISA blog includes news of activity across the sector and we also circulate a weekly digest to the UCISA Announce list.
-Alternatively, you may wish to follow UCISA on Twitter via @ucisa.
+For further updates on activity within the sector please check the UCISA website.
+A web version of this briefing including links to the resources mentioned has been posted on the UCISA website in the Exhibitors area of the Conference.
+Additionally, you may be interested to know that I occasionally blog on current issues and the work that UCISA carries out.
 Finally, I would like to remind you that the Conference sessions are open to exhibitors and would encourage you to drop in to the sessions as they may well give you further insight on the challenges currently facing the sector.

-The UCISA team and Conference Committee look forward to meeting you in Manchester.
+The UCISA team and CISG Committee look forward to meeting you in St Andrews.

 UCISA Executive Director